Kamathsan/hr-assistant-agent/README.md

-# 🤖 Rooman HR Assistant Agent
+# 🤖 HR Assistant Agent

 **An intelligent AI-powered HR Assistant that provides instant, accurate answers to employee queries about policies, leave, and benefits.**